Keystone Trails Association

 Picture

 The Pennsylvania Appalachian Trail Guide, published by KTA, contains detailed trail information and maps for the Pennsylvania section of the AT.
-You can purchase the guidebook at bookstores, outfitters, or directly from the ATC or KTA's Bookstore.
-A new edition is currently in development.
-Additionally, the ATC publishes guidebooks and other educational literature about the AT.
+You can purchase the 13th edition (2023) guidebook at bookstores, outfitters, or directly from the ATC or KTA's Bookstore.
+Additionally, the ATC publishes guidebooks and other educational literature about the A.T.

 For membership or publication information, contact: